icholy/ember-brunch/README.md

 Clone the repo and run `npm install` & `brunch build`.
 See more info on the [official site](http://brunch.io)

+## Version

+* `empty` is a clean version of the skeleton with no examples
+* `no-bootstrap` this is the same as `empty` but with bootstrap removed
+* `coffee` is the same as empty but uses coffeescript

+## Usage

+    brunch new myapp -s git://github.com/icholy/ember-brunch.git

+if you wanted to use the `empty` skeleton branch

+    git clone git://github.com/icholy/ember-brunch.git -b empty
+    brunch new myapp -s ./ember-brunch/

 ## Overview

     config.coffee